patrickbucher/docs/weinberg/how-software-is-built.md

 > Lack of calendar time has forced more failing software projects to face the
 > _incorrectness of their models_ than all other reasons combined.

-Brooks' failure dynamics (and faulty system model):
+Brooks’ failure dynamics (and faulty system model):

-- poor estimation techniques (depends on a model, such as "all will go well")
+- poor estimation techniques (depends on a model, such as “all will go well“)
 - confuse effort with progress (effort and progress often correlated, but not always; no correlation in other cases, e.g. lines of code and progress)
-- managers lack effectiveness to be "courteously stubborn" (lack of a model to be stubborn about)
+- managers lack effectiveness to be “courteously stubborn” (lack of a model to be stubborn about)
 - poor monitoring of schedule progress (drawing _some_ models from other engineering disciplines could help)